-Putting care instructions on textile labels is recommended by an industry code of practice (and is not required by law).
+Putting care instructions on textile labels is recommended by an industry code of practice but is not required by law.

-The Competition and Consumer Protection Commission (CCPC) is responsible for enforcing the rules on textile labelling and has more information about textile labelling regulations.
+The Competition and Consumer Protection Commission (CCPC) enforces the rules on textile labelling and has more information about textile labelling regulations.

 The law states that footwear must have a label with the following information: